planetfederal/workshops/workshops/geoserver/style/source/ysld/polygon.rst

 Pattern
 -------

-In addition to color, the **fill** property can also be used to provide a pattern.
+The **fill-graphic** property can be used to provide a pattern.

 .. image:: /style/img/PolygonPattern.svg

 The fill pattern is defined by repeating one of the built-in symbols, or making use of an external image.

 #.
-We have two options for configuring a **fill** with a repeating graphic:
+We have two options for configuring a **fill-graphic** with a repeating graphic:

-   Using **url** to reference to an external graphic.
-Used in conjunction with **fill-mime** property.
+   Using **external** to reference to an external graphic.

-   Use of **symbol** to access a predefined shape.
+   Use of **mark** to access a predefined shape.
 SLD provides several well-known shapes (circle, square, triangle, arrow, cross, star, and x).
 GeoServer provides additional shapes specifically for use as fill patterns.

    Update `polygon_example` with the following built-in symbol as a repeating fill pattern: